twillin912/PSZabbixTools/docs/Commands/Get-ZabbixItem.md

 ```

 ### -Name
-Specifies one or more hosts by host name.
+Specifies one or more items by item name.
 You can use wildcard characters.

 ```yaml